tsalkakis-d/behavior-promise/README.md

         - On **Success**:
             The promise will be fulfilled and will return the output value of the last node executed
         - On **Failure**:
-            The promise will be rejected and will return as an error the output value of the last node executed
+            The promise will be rejected and will return -as an error- the output value of the last node executed
 #### .error
 - ##### Description
-    - Property to indicate that an error occured during tree creation:
+    - Property to indicate that an error occurred during tree creation:
-        - If an error occured during tree creation, property is set to a short string describing the error
+        - If an error occurred during tree creation, property is set to a short string describing the error
-        - If no error occured, property is set to null
+        - If no error occurred, property is set to null

 ### Node object
 - ##### Description